robsonpsilva/file_cryptography/README.md

 # Algorithm Summary

 The core algorithm used is AES-256 (Advanced Encryption Standard).
-A strong, unique cryptographic key is generated from the user's passphrase using the PBKDF2 (Password-Based Key Derivation Function 2) function, which includes a randomly generated Salt to ensure security and resistance against brute-force attacks.
+A strong, unique cryptographic key is generated from the user's passphrase using the PBKDF2 (Password-Based Key Derivation Function 2) function, which includes a randomly generated salt to ensure security and resistance against brute-force attacks.

 #  Key Features